MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 ## Design considerations

-Incorporate the following considerations into your design to help reduce the risk of unauthorized access to your application.
+To help reduce the risk of unauthorized access to your application, incorporate the following considerations into your design.

 #### Authentication and authorization standards